 But back to this show.
 In this show our hero, Moon Ha-won, is a successful AI programmer of a small company that he founded.
 He is trying to make a handheld AI machine that is very similar to a human in how it speaks and interacts with the user.
 The only thing is that it is not working properly.

 That night, the AI also starts to talk about the thunderstorm that is happening outside.
-It is a huge breakthrough so Ha-won thinks that music and sound is a big key to getting the AI to work. he ends up buying the building that the studio is in and starting a secret project to collect as many sounds for the AI machine as possible.
+It is a huge breakthrough, so Ha-won thinks that music and sound is a big key to getting the AI to work.
+He ends up buying the building that the studio is in and starting a secret project to collect as many sounds for the AI machine as possible.
 In addition, he rents the studio at night time.
 Seo-woo keeps renting it in the day.
-But she does not know that he is the person that rented it and doesn’t even know his name.
+But she does not know that Ha-won is the person that rented it and doesn’t even know his name.

 From there we get into the nuts and bolts of the story.
 A friend of Ha-won, Moon Soon-ho, is pulled in to be the manager, and the main tasks she has is to use Seo-woo to get a voice recording of a woman that Ha-won loves named Kim Ji-su.

 Ha-won grew up in Norway with Ji-su from elementary school until high school.
-They shared many memories together o walking through gorgeous woods and hiding out in A-lined sheds during storms.
-They spent many of those stormy days learning Korean and saying the Korean alphabet.
+They share many memories together of walking through gorgeous woods and hiding out in A-lined sheds during storms.
+They spent those stormy days learning Korean and saying the Korean alphabet together.

-And yes, this is all a big mystery and a little confusing, but it is BEAUTIFUL.
+And yes, this is all a big mystery and a little confusing – but it is BEAUTIFUL.
 I was glued to the screen as everything was going on.
-Part of it is because I love the colors and textures and clarity and acting and the other part is becuase I am into this mystery woman’s life.
-I want to know why hse is the way she.
+Part of it is because I love the colors and textures and clarity and acting and the other part is because I am into this mystery woman’s life.
+I want to know why she is the way she is.
 It is intriguing.